Today I will talk about an author I like very much. About Ben Carson. I’m sure that you heard about him and the books he wrote.

 - You Have a Brain: A Teen’s Guide to T.H.I.N.K.
 B.I.G.

-I can’t tell you exactly which was my favorite book, or if I had a favorite one, the thing is, I loved all four books, these are some of the books that inspired me very much.
+I can’t tell you exactly which is my favorite book, I love all four books, these are some of the books that inspire me very much.

 In every book, he talks about his faith, his work, and struggles and he also talks about his family, wife, mother.